 The photographer who took this picture is Valery Khristoforov, whose name (once you know to look for it) can be seen under plenty of newspaper images to this day.
 He is a classic figure of Russian photojournalism, but his authorship was oddly difficult to find.
 Even reverse searches on Google bring up exclusively Letov’s album.

-In the end, however, I did find the photographer’s name at the very bottom of one sole blog post, where this image appears scanned from a magazine and has a title: “A Street Incident”.
-And then, with some help, I contacted him.
-He is now deputy director of the photography department at Argumenty i Fakty, a Moscow-based newspaper.
-With his permission, here’s the story behind the picture, along with the full uncropped original:
+In the end, however, I did find the author’s name at the very bottom of a sole blog post, where this image appears scanned from a magazine and has a title: “A Street Incident”.
+And then, with some help, I contacted the photographer.
+He is now deputy director of the photo department at Argumenty i Fakty, a Moscow-based newspaper.
+With his permission, here’s the backstory he shared with me, along with the full uncropped original: